Sumner High School (St. Louis)

-As of the 2018–19 school year, the school had an enrollment of 267 students and 26.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
-There were 264 students (98.9% of enrollment) eligible for free lunch and 0 (0.0% of students) eligible for reduced-cost lunch.
+As of the 2023-24 school year, the school had an enrollment of 326 students and 23 classroom teachers (on an FTE basis).
+There were 326 students eligible for free lunch and 0 (0.0% of students) eligible for reduced-cost lunch.

 History

 Charlton Tandy led protests of the planned siting of Sumner High School in a heavily polluted area in close proximity to a lead works, lumber and tobacco warehouses, and the train station as well as brothels.
 He said that black students deserved clean and quiet schools the same way white students do.
 The location went unchanged, and Sumner High opened in 1875, the first high school opened for African Americans west of the Mississippi.
 The school is named after the well-known abolitionist senator Charles H. Sumner.
 The high school was established on Eleventh Street in St. Louis between Poplar and Spruce Street, in response to demands to provide educational opportunities, following a requirement that school boards support black education after Republicans passed the "radical" Constitution of 1865 in Missouri that also abolished slavery.

 The school was moved in the 1880s because parents complained that their children were walking past the city gallows and morgue on their way to school.

+Cottage Avenue campus

 The current structure, built in 1908, was designed by architect William B. Ittner.
 Sumner was the only Black public high school in St. Louis City until the opening of Vashon High School in 1927.

-Famous instructors included Herman Dreer, Edward Bouchet and Charles H. Turner.
+Frank Lunsford Williams was principal from 1908 to 1929.
+Noted instructors included Herman Dreer, Edward Bouchet and Charles H. Turner.

 Other later Black high schools in St. Louis County were Douglass High School (opened in 1925) and Kinloch High School (1936).

 In 2009, St. Louis Public School Superintendent Kevin Adams proposed several options with students and parents of how to deal with the problems of the school.
 He recommended improvements including using Sumner alumni to mentor current students, transferring troublesome students to different schools, and setting achievable goals for the school year.

-Shootings
+Sumner Normal School (1890–1954)

+In 1890, a normal school was opened at the high school, in order to train more teachers.
+In its early years the normal school was known as the Cottage Avenue School, and it was located on Cottage Avenue and Pendleton.
+It also went by the name Sumner Normal School.
+In 1929, its name was changed to Stowe Teachers College (which later merged to form Harris–Stowe State University), after author Harriet Beecher Stowe and it existed in the former Simmons Colored School campus from 1930 until 1940.
+The normal school closed in 1954 in the wake of Brown v.
+Board of Education, the U.S. Supreme Court decision ruling school segregation to be unconstitutional.

+Florence Beatty-Brown was a sociology professor at the college.